 Question 1: Whether there are any impacts of these optimizations on the traffic influence functionality from architectural and/or procedural point of view?

-SA2 Answer: The specified information about input parameters for AF influence on traffic routing in clause 5.6.7 of TS 23.501 and the call flows call flows for AF influence on traffic routing in clause 4.3.6.2 and 4.3.6.4 of TS 23.502 are not impacted because of this optimization.
+SA2 Answer: SA2 didn’t find any specification impact of these optimiations

 Question 2: Whether CT3 can proceed with this optimization for future PDU session(s) as a pure stage 3 enhancement in Rel-19?

-SA2 Answer: Yes, CT3 can proceed with this optimization for future PDU session(s).
+SA2 Answer: It is stage 3 decision.

 Question 3: Whether the outcome of the Traffic Influence request like success or failure be notified to an AF by NEF so that it can take appropriate actions.
 If yes, can SA2 indicate the signalling path, the success or failure notification will take?
 Like, would it be the existing UP path change notification procedure itself?

-SA2 Answer: As AF had requested for traffic influence and up path change, it is appropriate for the network to convey the outcome i.e., success or failure of the requested traffic routing to the AF.
-This would facilitate the AF to take appropriate action based on the outcome conveyed.
-This failure information is already conveyed to trusted AF by the network and can be extended to untrusted AF as well, as there is no sensitive information that is sent.

-Regarding the signalling path for failure notification, it would be appropriate to use existing up path change notification provided by SMF since it knows the success or failure of enforcement.
-So, the existing up path change call flow defined in 4.3.6.3 of TS 23.502 can be used for indicating the outcome of the requested traffic routing to AF.
-To support this, DNAI steering error can added in the list of events that can trigger the up path change notification as proposed in the CR S2-2410134.
+SA2 Answer: It is stage 3 decision regarding notifying AF and SA2 doesn’t agree to further work on this aspect. .

 Question 4: Is it within the scope of CT3 to extend the existing notifications to convey both success and failure from NEF to an untrusted AF?

-SA2 Answer: Yes, it is within the scope of CT3 to update the specifications with required information to convey the outcome to AF.
+SA2 Answer: It is stage 3 decision..

 2 Actions